 Opening an account with Planswell is easy and it starts with creating a free financial plan which takes about 3 minutes or so.

-Step 1: Visit Planswell via this link (this special promo link gives you up to $20,000 managed free for 1 year).
+Step 1: Visit Planswell via this link.
 Build your plan by answering between 30-40 easy questions.

 If you are carrying other debt including credit cards and line of credit, you will be provided with debt solutions to help you pay off your high-interest debt faster, while minimizing interest costs.
 If you have any questions regarding your financial plan, support is always available.

-Step 3: Proceed to implementing your financial plan.
+Step 3: Proceed to implement your financial plan.
 This includes designing your portfolio, opening your accounts, and funding them.

 Planswell is very proud of their innovative financial planning software and they are applying to patent it in both Canada and the U.S.